Google Product Category: Everything you need to know

 Product categorization used to be exclusively a merchant’s errand, and oftentimes a cumbersome one.
 The latest Google update brings an interesting development to the table - an Automatic Category Assignment.

-This begs the question: do we still have to care about the product_category attribute, with the automatic categorization?
+This begs the question: do we still have to care about the product_category attribute, even if we use automatic categorization?

 How Google Product Category affects your ads